-Stir in the garlic, jalapeño and fresh ginger and cook everything together for another minute (photo 1).
+Stir in the garlic, jalapeño and fresh ginger and cook for another minute (photo 1).

-Add the powdered spices to the pan (photo 2).
-Cook another minute stirring continuously to release the fragrance of the spices.
+Add the spices (photo 2).
+Cook another minute stirring continuously until fragrant.

 STEP 2.
 Add vegetables

-Put the sweet potatoes, squash, tomatoes and chickpeas into the pot (photo 3).
-Give everything a stir.
+Add sweet potatoes, squash, tomatoes and chickpeas; stir (photo 3).

-Pour vegetable broth and coconut milk over the veggies (photo 4).
+Pour in vegetable broth and coconut milk (photo 4).
 Stir in sugar.